 Ranarangam Movie Review: This Sharwanand Starrer Is A Forgettable One!

-Ranarangam, the Sharwanand starring gangster thriller has hit the theatres today.
+Ranarangam, the Sharwanand starring gangster thriller, has hit theatres today.
 This is a very crucial film for both the lead actor Sharwanand and director Sudheer Varma, who definitely need a big hit in their respective careers.
-Director Sudheer, who made a decent debut with the much-loved film Swamy Ra Ra, is expected to recreate his magic with Ranarangam, which is reportedly inspired by the Hollywood classic The Godfather.
+Director Sudheer, who made a decent debut with the much-loved film Swamy Ra Ra, is expected to recreate his magic with Ranarangam, which is reportedly inspired by the Hollywood classic, The Godfather.

 Has the team succeeded in delivering an entertaining gangster thriller?
 Read Ranarangam movie review here to know...